bwalsh62/udacity-ml-engr-capstone/proposal/capstone_proposal.md

 - lyricist
 - language

 The primary information I plan on linking and expect to a performance driver is the genre_ids for each song.
-Secondary information I will explore and expect to increase performance are song:length, song:language, user:age
+Secondary information I will explore and expect to increase performance are song:length, song:language, user:city, and user:age.

 ### Solution Statement
-_(approx. 1 paragraph)_

-In this section, clearly describe a solution to the problem.
-The solution should be applicable to the project domain and appropriate for the dataset(s) or input(s) given.
-Additionally, describe the solution thoroughly such that it is clear that the solution is quantifiable (the solution can be expressed in mathematical or logical terms) , measurable (the solution can be measured by some metric and clearly observed), and replicable (the solution can be reproduced and occurs more than once).
+A full solution to the music recommendation challenge requires data cleaning, feature engineering, feature selection, and algorithm implementation.

+#### Data Cleaning
+Tthe required approach is mostly unknown until I explore the data, but as an example, I would translate the time features into numeric variables if I use them.

+#### Feature Engineering
-I anticipate an unsupervised learning method will be helpful to categorize similar genres... and resulting in a genre_category variable with less unique entries than genre_id which will lead to better predictions
+I anticipate an unsupervised learning method such as k-means clustering will be helpful to categorize similar genres into a new feature: genre_group, which will have less unique entries compared to genre_id and should  lead to better predictions.

+#### Feature Selection
+I will ensure only meaningful variables are input into an algorithm, removing variables such as IDs.

+#### Algorithm Implementation
+I will explore a few approaches to supervised learning with binary classification.
+I would like to start with a simpler, interpretable algorithm such as [logistic regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html).
+I will also compare this with a popular, more powerful, but less (directly) interpretable algorithm like [XGBoost](https://xgboost.readthedocs.io/en/latest/python/python_intro.html).
+My final solution will be based off of hyper-parameter tuning each approach and comparing the aggregate accuracy on a test set.
+I'll also compare the training times and interpretability.

 ### Benchmark Model